raptorbox/raptorbox.github.io/pages/overview/authentication.md

 - `DELETE` allow to *drop* a device and all of its data
 - `LIST` allow to list *objects* an user can access

-- `PULL` allow to *read* data for a device
+- `PULL` allow to *read* data for a device.
+It must be available in order to subscribe to the broker and receive data streams
 - `PUSH` allow to *write* data for a device
-- `SUBSCRIBE` allow to manage *subsciption* and receive data updates on a device
-- `EXECUTE` allow to manage *actuations* and invoke or update the status for a device
+- `EXECUTE` allow to invoke and interact with *actions*.
+It must be available in order to subscribe to the broker and receive action specific updates.

 Permissions can be delegated to a device from an owner (its creator) to another user